Sara Seager belongs to the generation of scientists who made exoplanets feel ordinary enough to study and strange enough to keep chasing.

 Why she still matters

-Sara Seager matters because she helped turn one of humanity's oldest fantasies into a research discipline sturdy enough to make genuine progress.
+Sara Seager matters because she helped turn one of humanity's oldest fantasies into a research discipline sturdy enough to make measurable progress.

 Astronomy has always had dreamers.
 What the field needed from Seager's generation was not more dreaming alone.
 It needed people who could derive methods, build collaborations, frame mission concepts, and persuade institutions that the search for other worlds was not a science-fiction indulgence.